Cyriacus of Ancona: Founding father of Archaeology

 These words are now known as "The Oath of Cyriac" and were used as the title of a documentary film released in 2022 by Andorran director Olivier Bourgeois, which recounts the heroism of those who worked to preserve cultural heritage from the ravages of war.
-The "The Oath of Cyriac" as applied to archaeologists, therefore parallels the Hippocratic Oath of physicians.
+"The Oath of Cyriac" as applied to archaeologists, therefore, parallels the Hippocratic Oath of physicians.

-Also significant is the praise to archaeology that Ciriaco left us:
+Also significant is the praise of archaeology that Ciriaco left us:

 O great and absolutely divine power of our art!

 For during our lifetime, those things which had been alive and shining among the living, lay dead, buried by the long ruin of time and the long injury of the half-living: finally recalled by that divine art from the underworld to the light, they will finally live again among living men, through the most happy restoration of time.